-- 1. Always unplug the oven from the electrical outlet. - 2.
-After the oven cools, use a damp cloth or sponge to clean interior and exterior surfaces. - 3.
-Do not soak the inside of the oven or wash it in running water, as this will cause serious damage to the appliance. - Do not use any sharp or hard kitchen utensils on the oven since this could damage the surface of the appliance. - 5.
-The wire racks, baking tray, rotisserie spit and skewers can be washed in the dishwasher. - 6.
+- 1. Always unplug the oven from the electrical outlet before cleaning. - 2.
+After the oven cools, use a damp cloth or sponge to clean interior and exterior surfaces. - Do not soak the inside of the oven or wash it in running water, as this will cause serious damage to the appliance. - 4.
+Do not use any sharp or hard kitchen utensils on the oven, as this could damage the surface of the appliance.

+- 5. The wire racks, baking tray, rotisserie spit and skewers can be washed in the dishwasher on the top shelf. - 6.
 To clean the glass door, use a glass cleaner or a damp cloth.
-Wipe dry with a clean cloth. - If the oven has not been used for an extended period of time, take care to remove dust and moisture before operating. - If there is something wrong with this product, please contact an authorized Waring Service Center for repair, or phone Waring Customer Service at 1-800-492-7464. - Should the oven light located in upper back right hand side of the oven become loose during shipping, please follow the steps below to affix or replace light bulb:
+Wipe dry with a clean cloth. - If the oven has not been used for an extended period of time, take care to remove dust and moisture before operating. - 8.
+If there is something wrong with this product, please contact an authorized Waring Service Center for repair, or phone Waring Customer Service at 1-800-492-7464. - 9.
+Should the oven light located in upper back right hand side of the oven become loose during shipping, please follow the steps below to affix or replace light bulb: